-Oral Presentations: Students will also complete oral communication assignments.
-These assignments may include individual presentations; group presentations; group, team, or dyadic discussions; debates; and similar speaking events.
+Oral Communication: Students must complete oral communication assignments.
+These assignments may include individual presentations, group presentations, group, team, or dyadic discussions, debates or similar speaking events.
 Evaluative comments for these assignments, addressing issues of both content and presentation, will substantively remark on the logic of the argument as well as the presentation's delivery.